document.lastModified :

 Single Antenna System

 This is a Single Antenna 10kHz-30 MHz receiving system, generally useful 1kHz to 200 MHz.
-It is a larger version of the Field Probe and the original PreampA/2m-dipole projects - a low noise antenna system capable of approaching or reaching the ITU "Quiet Rural" noise limit over LF-HF when and where a suitable site can support it.
-Like the other broadband receive system designs it is a highly symmetrical/differential probe rather than a resonant/matched structure so it can effectively cover from AF well into VHF.
+It is a larger version of the Field Probe and the original PreampA/2m-dipole projects - a low noise antenna system capable of approaching or achieving the ITU "Quiet Rural" regional noise limit over the entire LF-HF range when and where a suitable site exists.
+Like the other n6gn OSHW broadband receive system designs it is a highly symmetrical/differential probe.
+Because it uses a symmetric dipole rather than a monopole referenced to ground or radial system like commercially available broad band antenna systems, it can provide much higher rejection of common mode feedline and ground noise that can easily reduce system performance.
+Also because it is a probe rather than a resonant/matched structure it is an extremely broad band system that can provide effective coverage from audio frequencies well into VHF.

 This kit is not a simple solution by itself.
 Simply obtaining or building all the kit necessary to install the hardware is required but not sufficient.
 Proper deployment of a complete system is at least, if not more, important than the equipment itself.
 Not understanding and following this advice may result in wasted time, energy and money !!!
 Background for this kind of wide-band receiving systems is provided in a Broadband Receive Systems overview.
 PLEASE read that background and also Deploying a Single Antenna System before beginning this process.

-A high impedance, high CMRR preamplifier is mounted inside a 3D printed plastic housing near the middle of a 23' telescoping fiberglass pole and fed with CAT5 cable as shown below.
-This antenna relies on the SWTL model of a dipole and through the use of small .5mm diameter conductor (not shown) allows the nearby CAT5 cable (also not shown) to run along the mast, separated only ~50-100mm from theconductor and finally exiting near the base.
+A high impedance, high CMRR preamplifier is mounted inside a 3D printed plastic housing near the middle of a 7m or 10m telescoping fiberglass mast and fed with CAT5 cable as shown below.
+This antenna relies on the SWTL model of a dipole and through the use of small .5mm diameter conductor (not shown) allows the nearby CAT5 cable (also not shown) to run along the mast, separated only ~50-100mm from the conductor and finally exiting near the base.
 This can be done without upsetting antenna balance and symmetry which would otherwise unbalance the structure and possibly raise common mode noise ingress and decrease the capability.

 Clips are used along the mast to hold the conductor and the CAT5 in proper position.
 If running a feedline this close to the antenna seems contrary to what is believed about parallel transmission lines, please review the supporting theory presented in the broadband receive antenna systems overview.